 Mother Ukraine, Kiev

 Then, before my weekend away in Kiev, Ukraine I did my homework and researched top places to see in Kiev in such a short time (as 2.5 days is definitely not enough for such an amazing city as Kiev).
-With all the love to the gold domed monasteries on the very top of the highlights for me there was the Museum of the Great Patriotic War with their Mother Motherland statue.
+With all the love to the gold domed monasteries on the very top of the highlights for me there was the Museum of the Great Patriotic War with their Mother Motherland statue, a very good reason itself to visit Kiev.
 The place seemed to be so surreal that I just had to be there!
 I must admit I have a thing for soviet monuments (that probably comes from having picture with a Lenin statue back when I was 4 years old and it still standed proudly in the very center of every town and city) and whenever I’m in a place that still has some soviet sights left I get over excited.
 But back to Kiev!
 Again, when we were on the way from the airport and approaching the Dnieper River the Mother Motherland appeared!
 And oh boy, she was one huge lady!
 Imagine, just the sword itself that she’s holding has 16 meters!
 I managed to visit the Museum of the Great Patriotic War on my second day in Kiev, after spending half of the day on Lavra Pecherska surrounded by golden domes, monks (dead and alive) and the saint atmosphere.
 When I climed the hill to the Museum it was like a transfer in time, to a completely different era.
 The Soviet war songs were played pretty loudly, children were jumping on the old tanks, there was the tunnel with sculptures of fighting people and above it all the Mother Motherland was dominating!
 She’s a fairly young mother, built only in 1981, but definitely the tallest one from all I’ve seen, with the overall height of 102 meters.
 Apparently you can get to the head of the sculpture that serves as the viewpoint but I was there too late and it was already closed.
 But I still loved the place, I could have spent there the whole day, just staring at the crazy sculptures (with all their details), walking around the old tanks, listening to the old war songs and admiring the Mother Motherland.
 If there was just one word to describe this place it would be splendor!

 Mother Armenia, Yerevan